dustinpfister/blog_posts/_posts/linux-mkdir.md

 So then the mkdir -p command saves me the trouble of creating a folder, then using the cd command to change the current working path to that new folder, call the mkdir command again, and so forth, for any and all nested folders that I want to make.

 ## 3 - Setting the permissions for the new folders with mkdir -m

+Yet another option of interest would be the -m option of the mkdir command.
+This command allows for me to set what the file access permissions would be without having to bother with the chmod command.
+I will not be getting into the details of what file access permisiins are in detail here as I have all ready done so in my post on the [Linux chmod](/2020/11/13/linux-chmod/) command.

 ```
 $ mkdir -p "foo"